thecodemonkey86/qt_mysql_driver/README.md

 </code></pre>

 Since the Qt Company cannot provide qsqlmysql.dll / libqsqlmysql.so in binary form, you have to build it on your own, which can be a pain.
 Here is a build for various Qt versions.
-Get precompiled qsqlmysql.dll for Windows / libqsqlmysql.so for Linux from <a href="https://github.com/thecodemonkey86/qt_mysql_driver/releases">releases</a>. <strong>Be sure to match your Qt-Version and Compiler (Microsoft Visual C++/MSVC, MinGW) <i>EXACTLY</i>.
+Get precompiled qsqlmysql.dll for Windows / libqsqlmysql.so for Linux from <a href="https://github.com/thecodemonkey86/qt_mysql_driver/releases">releases</a>. <strong>Be sure to match your Qt version and compiler (Microsoft Visual C++/MSVC, MinGW) <i>EXACTLY</i>.
 For example if you use Qt 6.4.2, you cannot use driver version 6.4.1 or 6.4.3</strong>

 <b>
 Latest Qt6 version: Download for Qt 6.5.0 <a href="https://github.com/thecodemonkey86/qt_mysql_driver/releases/tag/qmysql_6.5.0">here</a><br>